lite-us/go-lite-cli/README.md

 ### v0.0.1

-Very basic version of tron-cli, yet can help you both set up a node sync to mainnet or set up private net node.
+* Very basic version of tron-cli, yet can help you both set up a node sync to mainnet or set up private net node.

+* Support java-tron 3.6.1